Claire Moore (politician): Shadow Minister

 On Friday 18 October 2013, The Hon Bill Shorten MP, Leader of the Opposition, announced the allocation of portfolios in which Moore was appointed Shadow Minister for Women, Shadow Minister for Carers, Shadow Minister for Communities, and Manager of Opposition Business in the Senate.

 Following Labor's narrow defeat at the 2016 election, Moore lost the Manager of Opposition Business role to Sam Dastyari but remained in the outer ministry becoming the Shadow Minister for International Development and the Pacific.

 Community memberships

 Moore has been involved in many community organisations, including Australians for Native Title and Reconciliation (ANTaR), the Australian Republican Movement (ARM), Friends of the ABC, EMILY's List, and the Australian Workers' Heritage Centre, the last two of which she was a founding member.
-Moore is currently the National Vice President of the Australia Palestine Advocacy Network.
+Moore was an executive member of the Australia Palestine Advocacy Network in the early 2020s.